-Rugged geography, swamps, thick rain-forests and a lack of roads means that aviation is the only viable connection for hundreds of people groups in Papua Indonesia.
-There are around 300 villages that relay on aviation as there link to the outside world.
+Rugged geography, swamps, thick rain-forests and a lack of roads means that aviation is the only viable connection for hundreds of people groups around the world.

 In developed areas of the world the use of small aircraft is a luxury that few can afford, but for remote tribal people in rugged areas of the earth the use of airplanes is a necessity that they can’t afford to be without.